Our Science-Led Team

 Dr. Morgan earned her M.S. and Ph.D. in Soil Science from the University of Wisconsin-Madison, Soil Science Department (2000 and 2003, respectively).
 Her B.S. degree is in Plant and Environmental Soil Sciences from Texas A&M University, magna cum laude (1998).

-Dr. Dianna Bagnall serves as a Research Soil Scientist for the Soil Health Institute.
+Dr. Dianna Bagnall is a Research Soil Scientist and Program Director, leading the U.S. Regenerative Cotton Fund and other projects at the Soil Health Institute.
 She is an applied soil physicist specializing in soil physical health and socioeconomic dynamics of soil management.
 Her research includes developing functions that show the effect of soil carbon on plant-available water, selection of the most effective soil health indicators for the North American continent, on-farm soil health assessments, qualitative analysis of farmer interviews, development of novel soil structure scanning methodology, and both measurement and modeling of preferential water flow in shrink-swell soils.

 From 2014 to 2016, she served as a project manager for AgriLife Research's Corporate Relations Office, developing proposals and managing projects.
 She managed sponsored research projects in soil and crop science, renewable energy, and agricultural engineering.

 Dr. Bagnall received an M.S. and Ph.D. from Texas A&M University.
-She is an Early Career Board Representative for the Soil Science Society of America, the 2023 chair for the Soil Health division of the Agronomy Society of America, and an Associate Editor for Vadose Zone Journal.
+She is an adjunct assistant professor at Texas A&M University, the 2024 recipient of the Agronomy Society of America’s Early Career Award, the Early Career Board Representative for the Soil Science Society of America, the 2024 Vice Chair of the Land Management and Conservation Section of the Agronomy Society of America, and an Associate Editor for both Vadose Zone Journal and Soil Security.

-Dr. Mara Cloutier is a Project Manager for the Dairy Soil and Water Regeneration project in partnership with Dairy Management, Inc. Her prior research focused on assessing how conservation management practices that improve soil health also influence soil microbial nitrogen dynamics and nitrous oxide emissions.
+Dr. Mara Cloutier is a Research Soil Scientist and Program Director for the Dairy Soil & Water Regeneration Project and projects related to regenerative potato rotations.
+Her prior research focused on assessing how conservation management practices that improve soil health also influence soil microbial nitrogen dynamics and nitrous oxide emissions.
 While pursuing her Ph.D., Dr. Cloutier was awarded a USDA pre-doctoral fellowship to study soil microbiomes in relation to soil health from dairy farms managing soils with organic tillage and conventional no-tillage practices.

 Dr. Cloutier is a member of the Soil Science Society of America and American Society for Microbiology.
 She received an A.S. degree at Asheville-Buncombe Technical Community College, a B.S. in Biology from the University of North Carolina-Wilmington, M.S. in Biology from Appalachian State University, and Ph.D. in Soil Science and Biogeochemistry from Pennsylvania State University.